Acid Rain - Meaning, Definition, Causes, Effects, Examples, FAQs

 b) The loss of essential minerals, such as Ca2+, from the soil in the process of neutralizing sulphuric acid, which generates a Ca2+ deficit, kills trees and damages crops.

-1. It affects both animals and people' respiratory systems.
+1. It affects both animals and the Human respiratory system.

 2. Acid rain has an impact on the aquatic ecosystem when it falls and runs into rivers and ponds.
 It creates water pollution by changing the chemical composition of the water to a state that is damaging to the aquatic ecosystem's ability to exist.